thadguidry/respec/ReSpec-Editor's-Guide.md

 ```
 which can be referenced by any of `<a>my terms</a>`, `<a>some term</a>`, `<a>my term<a>`.

+Definitions may be links to (anchors in) external specifications by adding a `data-cite="spec-name#some-anchor"` attribute.
+The anchor is optional but the spec-name must match an entry in the [specref database](https://github.com/tobie/specref/tree/master/refs) or a custom entry defined in your [localBiblio](../localBiblio).

 Also note that the href-less a element is not limited to linking to definitions but also knows how to link to other items such as WebIDL interfaces.

 ### References